J0nasW/patentCL/README.md

----
-license: mit
-pipeline_tag: sentence-similarity
-tags:
-  - sentence-transformers
-  - feature-extraction
-  - sentence-similarity
-  - transformers
-  - patent-classification
----

 # PatentCL - Patent Classification with Transformers
 PatentCL is a fine-tuned version of the already great [AI-Growth-Lab/PatentSBERTa](https://huggingface.co/AI-Growth-Lab/PatentSBERTa) model.
-It is trained on the [PatentsView](https://patentsview.org/) Dataset (USPTO Data).
+It is trained on the [PatentsView](https://patentsview.org/) Dataset (USPTO Data) by leveraging contrastive learning.
 The model is trained to classify patents with the [Cooperative Patent Classification (CPC)](https://www.epo.org/searching-for-patents/helpful-resources/first-time-here/classification/cpc.html).
 It takes in the patent title as well as the abstract (concatenated with a special token in between) and outputs a 768-dim embedding vector representation of the patent.
 This vector representation can be used to find similar patents or to cluster patents.
+Similar aproaches were done by [SPECTER](https://arxiv.org/abs/2004.07180) and [SciNCL](https://arxiv.org/abs/2202.06671) on scientific publications.

 ![Scatter Plot](scatter_plot.png)